mesosphere/dcos-docs-site/pages/1.13/administering-clusters/deploying-a-local-dcos-universe/index.md

    sudo ln -s /var/lib/dcos/pki/tls/certs/docker-registry-ca.crt /var/lib/dcos/pki/tls/certs/<hash_number>.0
    ```

-1. Close the SSH session by typing `exit` or open a new terminal prompt.
-Repeat steps 28-30 on each agent node.
+1. Close the SSH session by typing `exit`, or open a new terminal prompt.
+Repeat these steps on each agent node.
 1. To verify your success, log into the DC/OS web interface and click the **Catalog** tab.
 You should see a list of Certified packages.
 Install one of the packages.

 ### FAQ